 Making such a commitment means making the decision to enter the Way of Life as explained to us by Jesus Christ.
 Remember, Jesus did not come into this world to teach us a religion, but he showed us how to live, how to love and how to be.
 Religions provide us with a framework of morals and beliefs, and the Bible provides us with the teachings of Christ, but to experience the reality of these teachings, we must get control of the noisy and willful ego-persona and learn how to properly manage the unruly desires and impulses of the physical body.
 Christ tells us that the Kingdom of Heaven is within and to experience this sublime state of Light, one must learn how to be quiet, still and peaceful within.
 In this serenity, we can experience the kind of self-knowledge which comes from communion with Christ and internalizing an understanding of the Holy Trinity.

 Internal and External Perceptions

 Galileo once said, “We cannot teach people anything; we can only help them to discover it within themselves.”
 Living and functioning in a multi-dimensional universe requires perceiving and understanding the various facets of life from different perspectives as well as understanding the interrelationships of these variables.
 As an example, there are many different perspectives from which the human body can be known.
-The body is most commonly understood as a sensual mechanism which consciously experiences stimulus and sensation from the external world; this is what we know as touch (touch is not perceived through a sense, but through consciousness; what we call touch is where conscious intelligence and nature-matter meet.
+The body is most commonly understood as a sensual mechanism which consciously experiences stimulus and sensation from the external world and the 4 senses.
+However, what we know as touch is not perceived through a sense, but through consciousness; what we call touch is where conscious intelligence and nature-matter meet.
 The body can also be known as: a living system of organic activity as the biologist understands it; it may be perceived in its delicate balance of chemical compositions as a nutritionist would see it; or it might be seen through the eyes of a surgeon as individual component parts.